 Back to blog

-Sitebulb Review 2026: Pricing, Features & Better Alternatives
+Sitebulb Review 2026: Pricing, Features & Honest Verdict

-An honest Sitebulb review covering pricing ($13.50–$245/mo), 300+ audit hints, visual reporting, and where it falls short.
+An honest Sitebulb review with full 2026 pricing verified in July: Lite from $13.50/mo, Pro ~$35/mo, Cloud from £95/mo.
+Covers 300+ audit hints, visual reporting, annual-billing savings math, and where it falls short.
 Plus better alternatives for cloud-based site auditing.

 Sitebulb Review 2026 dashboard screenshot